calculator-money

 Board reporting is expensive.
 But few organisations know exactly how much it's costing them.

-Board Intelligence and the Chartered Governance Institute UK & Ireland set out to quantify this hidden expense.
-Through extensive research with more than 800 organisations, we've built a model that reveals the true cost of board reporting.
+Board Intelligence and the Chartered Governance Institute UK & Ireland set out to quantify this hidden expense, building a model, based on extensive research, that reveals the true cost of board and committee reporting.
 The findings are eye-opening.
 And they matter — because understanding what you're spending is the first step to understanding whether you're getting value back.

 The board reporting value proposition